mahmoudashraf/JavaScriptGame/README.md

 # NativeJavaScriptGame
-It is a java script game built With Pure and native java script And implemented using some complex algorithms required by Information Technologu Institute -Smart Village
+It is a java script game built With Pure and native java script And implemented using some complex algorithms required by Information Technology Institute ITI  -Smart Village

 you can try this game using this url
 #http://digginggim.site88.net